sradc/MakeAgents/README.md

 # MakeAgents

 MakeAgents is a micro framework for creating LLM-driven agents.
-It currently supports OpenAI's GPT chat models out of the box.

 The MakeAgents paradigm is to define an agent's behaviour and capabilities entirely through **action functions**, and an **action graph**.

+Currently supports OpenAI's GPT chat models out of the box.

 ## Examples